ritikagarwal47/ML_Projects/README.md

 # Work on ML projects during Verzeo Internship
-Project 1 problem Statement:
+Project 1 Problem Statement:
 To expose the best combination for strategy games available in the AppStore in order to get a good user rating (4.0/5.0 and above).

 -> Perform Data Preparation by cleaning the data and removing null values.
 -> Identify Which genres have higher user ratings.
 -> Identify the trend of user ratings based on pricing.
-->State your inferences.
+-> State your inferences.